anematode/grapheme-old/README.md

-# grapheme
+# Grapheme
 Another grapher for the web.
-The goal is to create
+The goal is to create a "graphing calculator" which is faster, more customizable and more versatile than today's current web standard.

 You'll need rollup to build this.
 Install rollup with: